IceBerge421/Modified-Disboard-Scraper/README.md

 ## Running the Scraper

 Duplicate the file `config.example.toml` and rename it to `config.toml`.
-(Note: If you run the project and do not see any output, you likely forgot to rename the new config file.)
+(Note: If you run the project and do not see any output, you likely forgot to rename the new config file).

-Edit the newly the newly created `config.toml` file by setting any of the Configuration Options (see below).
+Edit the newly created `config.toml` file by setting any of the Configuration Options (see below).

 When you are ready, you can run the script clicking Run > and selecting `App` or run it from the terminal: